 Staff should read this section in conjunction with the Smoking Policy in the Staff Handbook.

-In order to promote a healthy and pleasant working environment and because of the fire risk, smoking is not permitted anywhere on the School site by any member of staff / volunteer except in the designated smoking area, which is sited near the swimming pool on the North Front.
+In order to promote a healthy and pleasant working environment and because of the fire risk, smoking is not permitted anywhere on the School site by any member of staff / volunteer, except in the designated smoking area, which is situated near the swimming pool on the North Front.

 Resident staff should read the relevant section of the Staff Handbook for further information about smoking in private residences.